- Booking Type Instant booking

 Yucatan Peninsula Adventure tour requires that you have adequate and valid travel insurance covering medical and personal accidents, including repatriation costs and emergency evacuation.
 We recommend using World Nomads' travel insurance.Visa

 For this Yucatan Peninsula Adventure tour getting the required visa(s) is the responsibility for each individual traveller, as visa requirements vary depending on your nationality.
-We recommend to check with your local embassies representing the countries that you are travelling to, as part of this itinerary.Is this trip right for you:
+We recommend to check with your local embassies representing the countries that you are traveling to, as part of this itinerary.Is this trip right for you

 - Some included activities, such as guided tours of archaeological sites, can be quite strenuous.
 Be sure to bring suitably sturdy footwear.